MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

 - A system of 25 3HB decamers
 - A system of 10 4HB decamer, 10 3HV decamers and 10 3H4MeV decamers

-A test script for a simulation will be shown for the second system and the files required for simulation can be loaded easily for this with the **system_name** variable.
+A test script for a simulation will be shown for the second system and the files required for simulation can be loaded easily for this with the **system_name** variable defined in the previous step.

 The simulation protocol is the same as shown in the walkthrough notebook: